seancorfield/vscode-calva-setup/README.md

 Several of these command snippets _require_ Clojure 1.10 or later (because they assume `requiring-resolve` and `tap>`) and will fail on earlier versions.
 Portal supports Clojure 1.10's `datafy` and `nav`.

+## Joyride Scripts

+The following scripts perform tasks that my old Clover configuration used to provide.
+You'll need Joyride installed in VS Code and you'll need at least v2.0.277 of Calva since these scripts depend on the recently-added [Calva Extension API](https://calva.io/api/).

+* `clojuredocs.cljs` -- with a Clojure symbol selected, this will open VS Code's Simple Browser, directly inside VS Code, at the corresponding [ClojureDocs page](https://clojuredocs.org).
+* `javadoc.cljs` -- with a Java class name selected, or a Clojure expression selected, this will open VS Code's Simple Browser, directly inside VS Code, at the corresponding (Oracle) JavaDoc page for the class that the selection resolves to.
+If the underlying `javadoc-url` function doesn't recognize the class, it produces a Google "I feel lucky" URL that will be opened in an _external_ browser instead (since Simple Browser cannot open Google's site).

+> Note: both `clojuredocs.cljs` and `javadoc.cljs` assume you have a Clojure nREPL connected in Calva to perform symbol/class resolution!

+My `keybindings.json` file has key bindings for these that are intended to match (but override) what would be custom REPL command snippet key bindings, to make these Joyride scripts feel more like snippets:

+* `ctrl+alt+space j` -- runs `javadoc.cljs` as a User-level Joyride script.
+* `ctrl+alt+space /` -- runs `clojuredocs.cljs` as a User-level Joyride script (in my Clover setup, this used to be `ctrl+; shift+/`, i,e., `?`, but `shift+/` would be a bit unwieldy as a `ctrl+alt+space` chord).

 ## Keymap

 Other key bindings that you may or may not find useful:

 * `ctrl+alt+e ctrl+alt+j` -- join window groups in VS Code (I often use this after starting the REPL or splitting a window).
-* `ctrl+alt+e right` -- move the current window  groups in VS Code (I often use this after starting the REPL or splitting a window).
+* `ctrl+alt+e right` -- move the current window to the next group to the right in VS Code (I often use this after starting the REPL or splitting a window).
 * `ctrl+t ctrl+f` -- switch focus to the terminal window in VS Code.
 * `ctrl+t ctrl+t` -- open a terminal window in VS Code.
 * `ctrl+l ctrl+l` -- convert the selection/word at the cursor to lowercase.